icarus-consulting/Yaapii.Xml/README.md

         new Atoms.IO.InputOf("<root><a><x type='value'>1</x></a><a><x>2</x></a></root>")
     ).AsString(); //you can get the xml string from wherever you want - no need to use atoms, if you don't want to

-new XMLCursor(doc).Nodes("//a"); //Will give you a list of new XMLCursor objects.
-The original document is preserved!
+	//Will give you a list of new XMLCursor objects.
+	//The original document is preserved!
+	new XMLCursor(doc).Nodes("//a");

-new XMLCursor(doc).Values("//x/@type"); //will give you a list of values of the type attributes at <x> elements
+	//will give you a list of values of the type attributes at <x> elements new XMLCursor(doc).Values("//x/@type");
 ```

 ### *Important*